ravinsp/eventgrid-emulator/README.md

  * Does not support Labels yet.
  * Does not support Event expiration, delivery guarantees and retry policies (see [here](https://docs.microsoft.com/en-us/azure/event-grid/delivery-and-retry) for real Event Grid behaviour).
- * The subscription endpoint has to be alive in order to deliver the event.
+ * The subscriber endpoint has to be alive in order to deliver the event.
 The emulator tries to dispatch events immediately and simply logs any failures.
  * Strictly limited for developer testing.
 Not intended for any sort of production workloads.
- * **Requires Admin priviledges** (Run as administrator) for ports other than 80 due to the use of HttpListener.

 ### Instructions